Simulation-based planning of Motion Sequences for Automated Procedure Optimization in Multi-Robot Assembly Cells: Methodology

-The scheduling problem can also be modeled as a decision tree.
-The core operations correspond to nodes in the decision tree, appearing in a predetermined scheduling order.
-The possible time steps within the operation’s scheduling interval are represented as outgoing edges from that node.
-A complete schedule then corresponds to a path through the tree from the root to a leaf node.
-Terminal nodes can represent either valid schedules or invalid ones, such as those involving collisions or infeasible timing.
-This decision tree implicitly encodes all possible schedule configurations—both feasible and infeasible.
-By systematically exploring the tree, it is possible to search for a valid and efficient schedule.
-A well-established method for exploring such decision trees is Monte Carlo Tree Search (MCTS).
-MCTS is based on four main phases: Selection, Expansion, Simulation and Backpropagation.\\ During the selection phase, a common policy is to use the Upper Confidence Bounds Applied to Trees (UCT) rule proposed by \cite{hutchison_bandit_2006}, which selects the child node that maximizes the following expression for expanding the tree:
+The scheduling problem can also be formulated as a decision tree.
+Each core operation corresponds to a node, arranged in a predetermined scheduling order that respects the precedence constraints.
+The possible time steps within the operation’s scheduling interval are represented as outgoing edges.
+A complete schedule is therefore a path from the tree root to a leaf node, while terminal nodes may correspond to valid schedules or invalid ones resulting from collisions or infeasible timing.
+This representation implicitly encodes all feasible and infeasible schedules.
+Searching the decision tree enables systematic exploration of the scheduling space.
+A widely used method for exploring decision trees is Monte Carlo Tree Search (MCTS).
+MCTS iteratively applies four main phases: selection, expansion, simulation and backpropagation.

-Where $v_c$ is the average value of the child node, $n_p$ is the number of times the algorithm visited the parent node, $n_c$ is the number of visits of the child node and $c$ is a constant parameter.\\ Since MCTS is typically designed for problems where the objective is to maximize a scalar value between 0 and 1, the optimization objective function is adapted and normalized with the maximum possible result value to obtain the result value function: